Call now in confidence immediate help & advice 24/7

 Unlike cocaine, heroin is both mentally and physically addictive.

-Therefore, if you are suffering from heroin addiction, you will need to undergo both a physical heroin detox and an extensive heroin treatment plan.
+Therefore, if you are suffering from heroin addiction, you will need to undergo both a physical heroin detox and an extensive heroin treatment plan at rehab.

-These treatment options will include therapy such as CBT, DBT, group therapy and family therapy.
+These treatment rehab options will include therapy such as CBT, DBT, group therapy and family therapy.

 Overcome your addiction to heroin with the help of a drug and alcohol rehab in Devon – call us today on 0800 088 66 86